Published: January 15, 2025 | Updated: February 20, 2026

 • Brand-name Suboxone (films only): Up to $500+ per month

+At QuickMD, we offer both Suboxone tablets and films.
 Here’s what you’ll pay if you don’t have insurance, with zero hidden charges or membership fees:

 30 Count60 Count90 Count

-Suboxone Films$89$129$169
+Suboxone films$89$129$169

-Suboxone Tablets$59$69$79
+Suboxone tablets$59$69$79

-Why is Suboxone expensive without insurance?
+Is Suboxone expensive without insurance?

 1. Research and development costs: Brand-name Suboxone represents years of research and investment.
 These costs reflect the price.